port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/embedded-url/embedded-url.md

 ## Prerequisites

-In order to add an embedded view tab into your Specific Entity Page, all you need is a publicly available URL with the data you want to embed.
+In order to add an embedded view tab into your specific entity page, all you need is a publicly available URL with the data you want to embed.

 ## Embedded URL property definition in Blueprint schema